uclid-org/uclid/README.md

 UCLID5 is an integrated modeling, verification and synthesis tool.
 UCLID5 is an evolution of the earlier UCLID modeling and verification system.
 The UCLID project was one of the first to develop satisfiability modulo theories (SMT) solvers and SMT-based verification methods.
 Here is the original UCLID paper that appeared at CAV 2002:

 Randal E. Bryant, Shuvendu K. Lahiri, and Sanjit A. Seshia. <font color="blue">Modeling and Verifying Systems using a Logic of Counter Arithmetic with Lambda Expressions and Uninterpreted Functions.</font> [\[HTML\]](https://people.eecs.berkeley.edu/~sseshia/pubs/b2hd-bryant-cav02.html)
-*Proceedings of the 14th International Conference on Computer-Aided Verification (CAV)*, pp. 78–92, LNCS 2404 , July 2002.
+*Proceedings of the 14th International Conference on Computer-Aided Verification (CAV)*, pp. 78–92, LNCS 2404, July 2002.

-If you use UCLID5 in your work, please cite the following MEMOCODE 2018 paper:
+If you use UCLID5 in your work, please cite the following papers:

+Elizabeth Polgreen, Kevin Cheang, Pranav Gaddamadugu, Adwait Godbole, Kevin Laeufer, Shaokai Lin, Yatin A. Manerkar, Federico Mora, and Sanjit A. Seshia. <font color="blue">UCLID5: Multi-Modal Formal Modeling, Verification, and Synthesis.</font> [\[HTML\]](https://people.eecs.berkeley.edu/~sseshia/pubs/b2hd-polgreen-cav22.html)*34th International Conference on Computer Aided Verification (CAV 2022)*, Haifa, Israel.
+July 2022.

 Sanjit A. Seshia and Pramod Subramanyan. <font color="blue">UCLID5: Integrating Modeling, Verification, Synthesis and Learning.</font> [\[HTML\]](https://people.eecs.berkeley.edu/~sseshia/pubs/b2hd-seshia-memocode18.html)
 *Proceedings of the 16th ACM-IEEE International Conference on Formal Methods and Models for System Design (MEMOCODE 2018)*, Beijing, China.
 October 2018.